Training Methods

-Amy is a Balanced Trainer – predominantly using positive methods with lots of fun and rewards, but when appropriate, also communicating which behaviours are not desirable through certain ‘corrections’.
+Amy predominantly follows the LIMA (Least Intrusive, Minimally Aversive) principle.
 Amy does not use pain or fear in any of her methods.
 The ultimate goal is always to build complete trust and constant, clear communication between owner and dog.

-Your dog’s particular breed, personality, history and genetics will always be taken into consideration before assuming any training techniques; and Amy has a big toolkit of methods to suit your specific dog, goals and lifestyle.
+Your dog’s particular breed, personality, history and genetics will always be taken into consideration before assuming any training techniques; Amy has a vast toolkit of methods to suit your specific dog, goals and lifestyle.

-When rehabilitating a dog with behavioural issues, Amy takes a very holistic approach – that is, she focuses on the root cause (often, though not always relating to lack of impulse control, exercise, trust, understanding and/or exposure) as well as the symptoms themselves.
-Amy will analyse the dog’s all round lifestyle and day to day activities, along with owner relationship and other factors; and often work on a range of things to help create a dog not only with resolved behavioural issues, but a happier, more well balanced – and owner bonded – life.
-If you’re a fur parent reading this – prepare to learn!!
+When rehabilitating a dog with behavioural issues, Amy takes a holistic approach – that is, she focuses on the root cause (often, though not always relating to exercise, trust, understanding, health and/or other aspects of general lifestyle) as well as the symptoms themselves.
+After assessment, Amy will often work on a range of things with you to help create a dog not only with resolved behavioural issues, but a happier, more balanced and pet parent-bonded life.

-- Non-aversive tools and products happily suggested to help your situation, and aid in the training process where appropriate.
+• Non-aversive tools and products happily suggested for your situation, and aid in the training process where appropriate.
 Amy is not sponsored by any brand or product and exclusively gives objective, well informed advice exclusively to the benefit of your dog and lifestyle.

 Aversive Tools?